ERnsTL/flowd/doc/adr/adr-028-typed_ports_contracts_and_graph_validation.md

 The exact classification mechanism is defined in:

-→ ADR-029: Type System & Port Metadata Model
+→ ADR-029: Type System, Registry & Validation Model

 Validation logic MUST rely on this classification rather than inferring semantics from connection patterns.